momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Livecasting & Divine Oculi/Sponsorship & Audience Engagement.md

 > **“In the age before the Oculi, a sword swing was a personal thing.
 Now, it is a performance.
 And the crowd?
 They are never unarmed.”**
 ___
-## Overview

-The phenomenon of **Livecasting** has transformed Delving from an act of survival and honor into a high-stakes spectacle governed by market forces, fame, and crowd manipulation.
-As the Grand Scrying Network (GSN) expanded across Aerathon, a secondary economy bloomed around it—one driven by **sponsorships, viewer interaction, and public betting**.

-Today, Delvers are more than adventurers.
-They are **public personas**, commercial tools, and oftentimes unwilling celebrities, molded by narrative design, viewer taste, and noble coin.
+## **Livecasting, Sponsorship & Audience Power**

+**The Spectacle Engine.
+The Pulse of the Realm.**

+Livecasting has turned the ancient trial of Delving into a worldwide obsession—part survival, part sport, part spiritual theater.
+Broadcast by the **Grand Scrying Network (GSN)** and regulated by the **Arcane Broadcast Authority (ABA)**, each Delve is now an open performance judged by scrying mirrors, cheering crowds, and hovering Divine Oculi.

+Where once Delvers fought in silence, they now fight in spotlight.

 ---

-## The Sponsorship System
+## **The Sponsorship Web**

-### What Is Sponsorship?
+### **What is Sponsorship?**

-A **sponsorship** is a formal bond between a Delver or Delving Guild and a patron—typically a noble house, mercantile syndicate, city-state, or arcane institution.
-In exchange for financial backing, magical gear, or resource access, the Delver becomes a **walking brand**, showcasing the sponsor’s heraldry and often participating in curated narrative arcs.
+A **sponsorship** is a formal pact between a Delver or Guild and a patron—a noble house, arcane college, merchant syndicate, or even a city-state.
+In exchange for magical equipment, land grants, or exposure, the Delver becomes a **living symbol**, their deeds wrapped in banners and sigils.

-Sponsorships are **governed and certified** by the Arcane Broadcast Authority (ABA) and tracked by the Ministry of Delving Oversight (MDO) to prevent bribery, rigged delves, or combat manipulation.
+Sponsorships are governed by the ABA and monitored by the **Ministry of Delving Oversight (MDO)** to prevent narrative tampering or combat fraud.

+### **Sponsorship Benefits Include:**

+- Custom-crafted magical gear embedded with sponsor crests and enchantments

+- Priority relay coverage from Divine Oculi and guaranteed commentary

+- Lodging in sponsor-owned keeps or arcane towers

+- Access to elite relic auctions and negotiation rites post-Delve

+### **Types of Sponsors:**

+- **Noble Patrons** – Seek influence and lineage elevation through famous associations.

+- **Merchant Syndicates** – Treat Delvers as product showcases.

+- **Arcane Institutions** – Use Delvers to test spellcraft and relic applications.

+- **Illicit Networks** – Blackmarket delving teams paid to manipulate betting spreads or create scripted losses.

 ---

-### Benefits of Sponsorship:

-- **Customized Magic Equipment** – Includes gear with sponsor crests, signature enchantments, and exclusive arcane properties.

-- **Living Arrangements** – Sponsors often provide private towers, estates, or keep-level residencies for their Delvers.

-- **Guaranteed Broadcast Slots** – Higher exposure on public feeds, guaranteed relay priority from Divine Oculi, and tailored commentary.

-- **Post-Delve Rewards** – Includes relic rights, estate titles, or even land grants in outer provinces.
+## **Audience Influence**

+Livecasting is not passive—it is **participatory**.
+Verified viewers may interact with active Delvers in real-time, shaping the outcome of Delves with emotion, currency, or sheer whim.

+### **Common Interaction Types:**

+- **Arcane Tipcasting** – Magical boons cast from afar to aid stamina, morale, or perception.

+- **Labyrinth Polls** – Viewers decide which path a party takes, sometimes even introducing new hazards.

+- **Blessing Tokens** – Rare glyphs that may reverse death under specific audience fervor thresholds.

+- **Live Bets** – Public wagering on survival, kill counts, or relic haul.
+Results can shift Fame scores and even trigger sponsor recalls or bonuses.

+### **Controlled Access Channels:**

+- **Noble Linefeeds** – Private broadcast channels with high-impact priority.

+- **Arcanet Theaters** – Civic scrying halls where public votes shape delves.

+- **Guildstream Hubs** – Internal guild viewers may influence squad tactics via coded prompts.

 ---

-### Types of Sponsors:

-- **Noble Patrons** – Seek fame, influence, or bloodline enhancement by associating with successful Delvers.
-May intervene in narratives.

-- **Merchant Syndicates** – Use Delvers as product showcases.
-Armor, potions, even food brands are displayed mid-combat.

-- **Magical Colleges** – Back Delvers to test experimental enchantments or magical theories in live conditions.

-- **Criminal Cartels & Betting Rings** (Illegal) – Known to fund throwaway parties for manipulation of live-bets and false drama.
+## **The Fame Engine**

+Created by the GSN in collaboration with noble sponsors, the **Fame Engine** is a hidden arcane algorithm that ranks a Delver’s marketability and audience engagement.
+It feeds directly into sponsorship offers, narrative arcs, and artifact access.

+Factors include:

+- Viewer duration and sentiment

+- Kill finesse and battle dialogue

+- Use of sponsor-tagged items

+- Dramatic stakes (e.g. death, betrayal, miracle saves)

+High Fame Engine scores often result in increased influence, richer contracts, and sometimes scripted roles in the GSN’s most-watched narrative cycles.

 ---

-## Audience Engagement

-Livecasting is not passive—it is **interactive and reactive**.
-The audience may influence outcomes, alter the environment, or shift favor through approved channels.

-### Forms of Interaction:

-- **Arcane Tipcasting** – Viewers send minor spell charges or blessings that affect a Delver’s stamina, healing, or morale.

-- **Event Polls** – Public voting determines path branches within Labyrinths, introduces hazards, or decides loot priority.

-- **Blessing Tokens** – Rare audience-purchased glyphs that may **resurrect** a fallen Delver under extreme crowd demand.

-- **Live Betting** – Citizens and nobles alike may wager on survival, kill counts, or rare relic retrieval.
-Betting outcomes often drive real-time sponsorship adjustments.

----

-## Controlled Influence Channels

-To prevent chaos or mass death by public whim, only verified viewers or accounts with ABA-issued Broadcast Rights may send impactful influence.
-These include:

-- **Noble Linefeeds** – Guaranteed high-priority spellcasting queues during Livecasts.

-- **Arcanet Theater Nodes** – Public halls with audience-focused scrying, used for collective decisions in state-endorsed campaigns.

-- **Guildstream Integration** – Allows internal guild viewers to influence their own party’s course via encoded command tokens.

----

-## Economy of Fame

-### The Fame Engine

-The GSN and its sponsors utilize a proprietary system called the **Fame Engine**, which calculates and adjusts a Delver’s public visibility, sponsorship value, and narrative tier based on:

-- Viewer retention and engagement

-- Fight choreography and kill quality

-- Relic yield

-- Dialogue clarity and “heroic marketability”

-- Tragedy index (in case of death or betrayal)

-Higher Fame ratings unlock narrative arcs, relic access, and sponsor wars—often staged more for spectacle than truth.

----

-## Ethical and Cultural Impacts
+## **Criticism and Resistance**

-### Known Criticisms:

-- **Exploitation of Low-Rank Delvers** – Used as cannon fodder for dramatic effect, with sponsors dumping them mid-stream if engagement drops.

-- **Scripted Heroism** – Rumors persist that some “hero moments” are choreographed using planted relics or enemy patterns.

-- **Emotional Manipulation** – Some viewers have developed addictive behaviors, treating Delvers’ pain as episodic entertainment.

-### Resistance Movements:
+### **Common Ethical Concerns:**

+- **Low-Rank Exploitation** – Delvers with low visibility are often thrown into lethal Delves for cheap drama.

+- **Narrative Choreography** – Accusations of sponsor-planted enemies and relics.

+- **Emotional Addiction** – Audience obsession with trauma cycles and Delver pain.

+### **Active Opposition Groups:**

-- **The Ghostveil Accord** – Advocates for audience-free delving or delayed broadcasts to protect mental well-being.
+- **The Ghostveil Accord** – Seeks to delay Livecasts or create off-grid broadcast windows.

-- **The Mirrorless** – A rogue Delver faction that destroys Oculi mid-delve to sever audience control, often marked as outlaws.
+- **The Mirrorless** – A rogue delver faction known to destroy Divine Oculi during delves, viewing the crowd’s gaze as a curse.

+Livecasting has changed the very soul of Delving.
+In this new Aerathon, it is no longer enough to survive.

+You must be **seen surviving.**

+___